LaborManagement/documentation/LBE/guides/verify-permissions.md

 # Verify Permissions Guide

-Run these checks whenever you finish seeding the database, add a new capability, or suspect something is off.
+Run these checks whenever you finish seeding the database, add a new policy/endpoint, or suspect something is off.
 They combine RBAC and RLS so you know the end-to-end story still holds.

 ## 1. Confirm Authorization Matrix